I see that phrase at least three times during an average session online.

 My problem is not with your status as “not a victim”.

-It’s more the tone of voice that I think I hear; the implication that somehow people whose history meets the definition of the word “victim” are to blame for what happened.
+It’s more the tone of voice I think I hear; the implication that somehow people whose history meets the definition of the word “victim” are to blame for what happened.

 Perhaps the degraded status of the word is related to its misappropriation by people who aren’t really victims.